List of English-speaking labour attorneys in the Netherlands

 A skilled Dutch employment lawyer can provide realistic expectations, advise on your legal rights and obligations, and ensure that you present the strongest possible case in court.
 Therefore, before deciding to sue your employer in the Netherlands, it is always wise to seek legal advice to fully understand the possible outcome and risks involved.
 An employment lawyer can also clarify any complex aspects of Dutch labor law applicable to your particular situation.

-Keep in mind that under Dutch employment law, there are strict timelines for taking legal action in the Netherlands, so acting promptly and seeking advice immediately is crucial.
+Keep in mind that under Dutch employment law, there are strict timelines for taking legal action in the Netherlands, so acting promptly and seeking advice immediately is important.

 What is the difference between an 'arbeidsrecht advocaat' and another lawyer in the Netherlands?